mralko99/ASTLI/Technology.md

 ## Communication
 - **Camera-to-Local Area Station Communication** is via WiFi.
-Prediodically are sent packets with the status of the sensor.
+Periodically are sent packets with the status of the sensor.
-- **Sea Station-to-Cloud Communication**  via internet
+- **Sea Station-to-Cloud Communication**  via internet with a ethernet/4G connection that guarantees a good throughput.